RPGrimes/Boris_Bikes/README.md

 Day 2 partner --> [Simon Jacobs](https://github.com/smoni19) - Challenges 7 to 12 completed.
 We picked up where Simon left off on Day 1, therefore we worked on his repository [which is here](https://github.com/smoni19/Boris_Bikes/commits/main) using the driver/navigator technique to push/pull commits as required.
 At the end of the day I updated my existing repository with the code we finished the day with.

 Day 3 partner --> [Monaliza Wohlers](https://github.com/monawoh) - Challenges 13 to 17 complete.
-We picked up where both Monaliza and I left off yesterday having completed Chapter 12.
+We picked up where both Monaliza and I left off yesterday having completed Chalenge 12.
 Therefore we worked on this repository using the driver/navigator technique to push/pull commits as required.

 ## About the task
 The task is to build a program that will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on).